Gryllus pennsylvanicus: Diet

 Recorded food plants of G. pennsylvanicus include smooth crabgrass (Digitaria ischaemum), lamb's quarters (Chenopodium album), English plantain (Plantago lanceolata), switchgrass (Panicum virgatum), common ragweed (Ambrosia artemisiifolia) and chicory (Cichorium intybus).
 Even though they are a sizable cricket for North America they are preyed upon by everything from hawks to hornets.

+Model system

+Gryllus pennsylvanicus is a model system for studying the effects of age on male reproductive success.